Bringing People Back to Work After Layoffs

 They recognize employees go through emotional turmoil, and give them the time and space to decompress.

 They assert that this is about global circumstances, not individual performance.

 Compassionate companies acknowledge the difficulty of not being able to say goodbye to coworkers and try to convey a collective message of caring.

-They don’t ignore feelings of loss, of grief, but attempt to keep displaced people connected and engaged through communication and other creative outreach initiatives so they can rehire once the green light is given.
+They don’t ignore feelings of loss or, grief, but attempt to keep displaced people connected and engaged through communication and other creative outreach initiatives so they can rehire them once the green light is given.

 They understand a change in employment status has ripple effects.
 In North America, we tend to equate who we are with what we do.
 We view business colleagues as friends.
 And of course, our livelihood pays bills, puts a roof over our head and keeps food in our bellies.

 Companies like Macy’s and The Gap have furloughed 125,000 and 80,000 workers respectively, but continue to provide health benefits.

 In addition to paying the health insurance for its 600 laid off workers, Britney Ruby Miller, co-owner of a chain of steakhouses, says her Cincinnati-based company is also sending weekly updates to its former employees and keeping them on an employee assistance program to counter issues of depression or anxiety.

 Kim Scott, the author of the best-selling book Radical Candor, stresses the importance of keeping in touch.
 Leaders, tell your laid off workers: I’m going to call you in two weeks.
 If there are introductions I can make for you, I’ll do it.